 The installation of a cogeneration plant (CHP)

 Cogeneration, also called Combined Heat and Power (CHP), is a very efficient technology to generate electricity and heat at the same time, allowing an important reduction of CO2 emissions and others air pollutants.
 The AGC plant in Cuneo (Italy) has a 7MW cogeneration plant, which is managed by the third part company Wedge Power.
 While the electricity produced is consumed by AGC, the heat generated in the cogeneration process is supplied to a district heating system covering the city of Cuneo.
 The produced heat covers almost all the needs of the municipality’s heating network.
-Also Moustier is equipped with a Cogeration plant installed by third party investor Coretec and producing 3,5 MWé and 3,4 MWth.
+Moustier is also supplied in electricity and heat by a cogeneration plant installed in 2022 by third party investor CORETEC.